stevexyz/zx81_dezog_sjasmplus_helloworld_template/README.md

 1. Visual Studio Code with DeZog extension (https://github.com/maziac/DeZog)
 2. sjasmplus (https://github.com/z00m128/sjasmplus)

-To change the program name remember to change it also in the launch.json file.
+To change the program name remember to change it also in the launch.json file in the .vscode directory.